-- AUGUSTINE AND PAULINUS, generally thought to have been monks sent by St. Benedict (11th July) to found the monastery of Terracina in present-day Italy in sixth century.
+- AUGUSTINE AND PAULINUS, (sixth century), generally thought to have been monks sent by St. Benedict (11th July) to found the monastery of Terracina in present-day Italy.

-- DOMINATOR, the fourteenth Bishop of Brescia in Lombardy, he reposed circa 495.
+- DOMINATOR, the fourteenth Bishop of Brescia in Lombardy, he reposed circa A.D.
+495.

-- FIBITIUS, abbot of a monastery in Trier, as well as the twenty-first bishop of that city.
-He reposed circa 500.
+- FIBITIUS, abbot of a monastery in Trier, as well as the twenty-first Bishop of that city.
+He reposed circa A.D.
+500.

-- HERMENEGILD, a monk at Salcedo in Galicia who reposed in 586.
+- HERMENEGILD, a monk at Salcedo in Galicia who reposed in A.D.
+586.

-- KEA (KAY, KENAN), the sixth century saint who gave his name to Landkey in Devon.
-He also spent some of his life in Brittany where he is venerated as St. Quay.
+- KEA (KAY, KENAN), (sixth century), the saint who gave his name to Landkey in Devon.
+He also spent some time in Brittany where he is venerated as St. Quay.

-- LINUS, (also 23rd September and on Eastern calendars 4th January), the first Pope of Rome from 67 until his repose in 79.
-He was disciple of the Apostle Paul, one of the Seventy, is mentioned in II Timothy 4:21, and is venerated as a martyr.
+- LINUS, (also 23rd September) and on Eastern calendars (4th January), the first Pope of Rome from A.D.
+67 until his repose in A.D.
+79. He was disciple of the Apostle Paul, one of the Seventy, is mentioned in II Timothy 4:21, and is venerated as a martyr.

-- SPINULUS (SPINULA, SPIN), a monk at Moyenmoutier with St Hidulf (11th July).
-He went on to found the monastery of Bégon-Celle (now Saint-Blasien), and reposed in either 707 or 720.
+- SPINULUS (SPINULA, SPIN), a monk at Moyenmoutier with St. Hidulf (11th July).
+He went on to found the monastery of Bégon-Celle (now Saint-Blasien), and reposed in either A.D.
+707 or A.D.
+720.